-Wondering if you should fit guttering yourself?
+Wondering how to fit guttering yourself?
 Well, it might look like an intimidating job – but in reality, it’s something that even people with a fairly basic level of DIY knowledge can do.

 If you want to know how to fit gutters easily, we’ve put together a detailed guide that’ll take you through every step of the process – making your gutter installation a piece of cake!

-Here, we’ll walk you through the full job of how to fit and install guttering – from beginning to end, including:
+Here, we’ll walk you through the full job of how to fit and install gutter – from beginning to end, including:

 - Ladder safety